microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytuc.md

 we see conventionality benefits in a name that fits into the systematic structure of the overall system of proposed axes: Y dimension transparency of upper case letters.

+ytuc is measured from the baseline to the top of Uppercase

 ## Justification

 See details in [Type Network Parametric Axes Proposal Overview](Overview.md).